cosinekitty/sapphire/Lark.md

 the particle must move.
 No matter where the particle is, Lark calculates its velocity vector and uses it to update the particle's position vector.

+See the following paper for a more in-depth analysis of the Dequan Li attractor's dynamics:

+*  "[Poincare sections for a new three-dimensional toroidal attractor](https://www.physics.drexel.edu/~bob/Papers/Torochaos.pdf)" by Letellier and Gilmore.

 ### Outputs

 The outputs are available in two different forms, for convenience: